 When thinking about camping, tents always come to mind.
 They are like your temporary home while you are out in nature camping.
 But as is with nature, you never know what might happen at any time.
 You might find yourself without shelter after a thunderstorm.
 In that case, knowing how to make your camping tent can be a valuable skill.
-You can make use of these skills aside from extreme situations such as when you have forgotten your tent at home, or just simply want to save some money.
-Either way, if you are interested in knowing how to make your own tent, then read ahead to find out more.
+You can make use of these skills aside from extreme situations such as when you have forgotten your tent at home, or just simply want to save some money. if you are interested in knowing how to make your own tent, read ahead to know more.

 Basic Materials You Will Need